What We Do

 Applying Jewish wisdom to today’s complicated world.

-We believe that Jewish thought, traditions, and values help guide learners of all ages and backgrounds to be the best versions of themselves, even during challenging times.
+We believe that Jewish thought, traditions, and values help guide learners of all ages and backgrounds to be the best versions of themselves.

 The Jewish Education Project inspires and empowers educators to create a vibrant Jewish future.
-Through leadership training, professional development, and other support for Jewish educators, we empower them to help their students and families thrive.
-The educators we engage work with students from ages 0 to 18, in early childhood centers, congregations, day schools and yeshivot, in youth programs, and emerging spaces, and come from diverse Jewish backgrounds.
+Through leadership training and professional development, we empower Jewish professionals to help their students and families thrive.
+The educators we serve work with students from ages 0 to 18, in early childhood centers, congregations, day schools and yeshivot, in youth programs, and emerging spaces, and come from diverse Jewish backgrounds.

-The Jewish Educator Portal is a central source for you, the Jewish educators who work with children and families from birth through high school graduation to explore and share quality educational resources.
-We’ve curated The Jewish Educator Portal to offer timely and relevant curricular links, podcasts, articles, themed collections and an ever-growing set of professional development and network opportunities.
+The Jewish Educator Portal is a central source for Jewish professionals who work with children and families from birth through high school graduation, to explore and share quality educational resources.
+We’ve curated The Jewish Educator Portal to offer timely and relevant curricular links, podcasts, articles, themed collections, and an ever-growing set of professional development and network opportunities.
 It is designed to help you navigate the vast world of online materials and to effectively select the resources and opportunities that will help you reach your goals.

 The Jewish Educator Portal is a project of The Jewish Education Project, which inspires and empowers educators to create transformative Jewish experiences.
 The Portal is made possible with the support of the Jim Joseph Foundation and Maimonides Fund through the Jewish Community Response and Impact Fund (JCRIF), and The GS Humane Corp.